The category of ordered Bratteli diagrams: The Category of Ordered Bratteli Diagrams

+It is easily checked that $\sim$ is an equivalence relation on the class of ordered premorphisms from $B$ to $C$.
+Let us call the equivalence classes \textit{ordered morphisms}, or if there is no confusion, just \textit{morphisms}, in $\mathbf{OBD}$.
+We shall denote the equivalence class of an ordered premorphism $f:B\to C$ by $[f]:B\to C$, or, if there is no confusion, just by $f$.

+The composition of morphisms $[f]:B\to C$ and $[g]:C\to D$ is defined as $[gf]:B\to D$ where $gf$ is the composition of ordered premorphisms (see Definition~\ref{defisopre}).
+This composition is well~defined.
+The first statement of the next result is proved in a way similar to the proof of \cite[Theorem~2.7]{aeg14}.
+The second statement is easy to prove.

-The proofs of the following theorems are similar to their analogues in Section~2 (Theorems~\ref{thrbd} and \ref{thrisomor}). \begin{theorem} The class $\mathbf{OBD}$ with (ordered) morphisms as defined above is a category. \end{theorem} \begin{theorem} Two ordered Bratteli diagrams are isomorphic in the category $\mathbf{OBD}$ if, and only if, they are equivalent in the sense of Herman, Putnam, and Skau. \end{theorem} Let us refer to the category $\mathbf{OBD}$ with (ordered) morphisms as defined above as the \emph{category of ordered Bratteli diagrams}.
+\begin{proposition} The class $\mathbf{OBD}$, with (ordered) morphisms as defined above, is a category.
+Two ordered Bratteli diagrams are isomorphic in this category if and only if they are equivalent in the sense of Herman, Putnam, and Skau. \end{proposition}

+Let us refer to the category $\mathbf{OBD}$ with (ordered) morphisms as defined above as the category of ordered Bratteli diagrams.

+We shall now give two alternative formulations of the definition of equivalence for premorphisms (Definition~\ref{defeq}).
+The first one will be used in a number of places later.